spinnaker/igor/README.md

 The following CI services are supported:

+- Artifactory
+- Concourse
+- Gitlab CI
+- Google Cloud Build (GCB)
 - Jenkins
-- Gitlab CI
+- Travis
 - Wercker
-- Travis
-- Artifactory
-- Concourse

 For each of these services, a poller can be enabled (e.g. with `jenkins.enabled`) that will start monitoring new builds/pipelines/artifacts, caching them and submitting events to echo, thus supporting pipeline triggers.
+GCB is a bit different in that it doesn't poll and requires setting up [pubsub subscriptions](https://www.spinnaker.io/setup/ci/gcb/).

 The `BuildController` class also exposes APIs for services that support them such as: